Granatina/Template10-wiki/Home.md

 * **Does Template 10 support Visual Basic?** Not as a project template, no. But, Template 10 is enabled by the external [Template 10 Library], it can be referenced in and used by Visual Basic apps.

 * **How do I use the Template 10 project template?** [Updated 7/16/2015] The plan is to put the project template into the Visual Studio gallery within a week or so of Windows 10 RTM (7/29).
 In the meantime, you have two options.
 1) you can clone the project and just use the blank project as your base.
 Or, 2) .. nope, just one option right now.
 Sorry.

+* **Is the Template 10 Library in NuGet yet?** No, not yet.
+We'll put it up there around Windows 10 RTM.

 * **Will Template 10 use NuGet 2.0 or NuGet 3.0?** We're upgrading it now to NuGet 3.0.
 This means the project will require VS RTM which isn't released yet.
 So, we won't commit NuGet 3.0 changes for a while.